-“Sshh.
-Quiet please.
+“Shh.
+Quiet, please.
 Just for a minute.
 Some of us need time and space to think.
 Some of us hate the thought of having to speak to groups of people.
 Brainstorming?
 No…just NO!”

-Welcome to the world of the introvert – a personality strength which many people stifle, hide, or are too embarrassed to admit to.
+Welcome to the world of the introvert – a personality strength that many people stifle, hide or are too embarrassed to admit to.
 It can be seen as a sign of weakness, but many of the traits of extroverts have become celebrated in many Western societies (mainly shout about and advocated by extroverts), with the behaviours and ideas witnessed in business dripping down into the educational stratosphere.

 A lot of attention has been given to the subject of introverts, mainly thanks to the American writer Susan Cain, whose book “Quiet – The Power of Introverts in a World that can’t Stop Talking” highlighted the vast divergence between the two personality attributes.